Introducing Cambridge City Foodbank

 Cambridge City Foodbank has had a presence in Cambridge for over 10 years.
 Our foodbank was founded by local churches, and is part of the Trussell Trust’s network of foodbanks across the UK.
 We provide emergency food provisions to help people in crisis but, in the long-term, we hope to support sustainable solutions to address poverty in Cambridge – eradicating the need for a foodbank altogether.

 To keep our operations running we rely on a 200-strong team of dedicated volunteers, some of whom have been with us from the very beginning.
-Today, our foodbank provides food parcels from six centres in locations across Cambridge city and beyond, ensuring we can support those areas in the greatest need.
+Today, our foodbank provides food parcels from eight centres in locations across Cambridge city and beyond, ensuring we can support those areas in the greatest need.
 We also have three warehouses to store and organise our food donations and we work with around 100 partner agencies, enabling different avenues for referral and ways for people in need to receive foodbank vouchers.

 Cambridge City Foodbank continues to provide emergency support to people across Cambridgeshire and, with the help of our community, we hope to ensure that no one in our city is left hungry.